flenniken/statictea/docs/runFunction.md

 # funGet_dsoaa

-Return a value in a dictionary by key.
-If the key doesn't exist, the default value is returned, if specified, else a warning is generated.
+Get a dictionary value by its key.
+If the key doesn't exist, the default value is returned if specified, else a warning is generated.

 ~~~
 get(dictionary: dict, key: string, optional default: any) any